The Leopard’s Lair

 - The dates, style of travel, class of hotels and lodges, destinations, everything is tailor-made to suit your custom requirement.

 - A Skipper or a photography guide doesn’t travel with you to guide you unless you decide to take our customised and guided photo travel experience.

 So take advantage of the immense experience and field knowledge that we bring in to your Vacation’s planning without having to pay for our time and costs.
 Plus, we don’t charge an additional fee for our time and travel planning services.

 Anybody with an interest in wildlife, photography or both, and is over the age of 18 (unless accompanied by a parent or adult guardian) is welcome to join the Tour.

 I am a newbie in nature photography.
 Am I eligible?

 Absolutely!
 This Tour is meant for fledgling as well as experienced photographers.
-Beginners get all the advantages of learning on and off the field from Toehold's eminent Skippers.
+Beginners get all the advantages of learning on and off the field from Toehold’s eminent Skippers.
 In fact if you are a newbie, you should jump on this terrific learning opportunity and sign up right away!
-However, to make the most of the Tour, we recommend that you be familiar with the basics of photography.
-If you're not, kindly consider joining a Art and Science of Photography Workshop first.
+However, in order to make the most of the Tour photographically, we recommend that you be familiar with photography fundamentals.
+If you’re not, we suggest you join an Art and Science of Photography Workshop before the Tour.